risingwavelabs/risingwave/docs/README.md

 ### Images

-Recommend to use [draw.io](https://app.diagrams.net/) to draw illustrations and export as SVG images, with "include a copy of my diagram" selected for further editing
+Recommend to use [draw.io](https://app.diagrams.net/) to draw illustrations and export as SVG images, with "include a copy of my diagram" selected for further editing.